Publication Ethics and Malpractice Policy

 Article Withdrawal by Author(s)

-Author(s) are not allowed to withdraw an article that has been sent to JRBA because the withdrawal of the article wastes the resources, time, and effort that the Editor and Peer-reviewers do in processing the article.
-If the author is still requesting the withdrawal of the article, the author will be punished in the form of a ban on the submission of a manuscript for (maximum) 8 numbers (4 volume or 4 years) for the manuscript withdrawal in the review process.
+Author(s) are not allowed to withdraw an article that has been sent to AKRUAL because the withdrawal of the article wastes the resources, time, and effort that Editor and Peer-reviewers do in processing the article.
+If the author is still requesting the withdrawal of the article, the author will be punished in the form of ban on the submission of a manuscript for (maximum) 6 number (3 volume or 3 years) for the manuscript withdrawal in the review process.
 However, it is highly unethical to withdraw the manuscript that has been sent from a journal because another journal has accepted it.

 Authors who make more than one manuscripts withdrawal can be banned permanently.
 This banning may also be applied to the author’s institution.
-The JRBA Editorial Board can publicly announce through the JRBA page and/or provide information to other journal editors or other publishers when JRBA Editorial Board is performing the banning processes in these cases.
+The AKRUAL Editorial Board can publicly announce through the AKRUAL page and/or provide information to other journal editors or other publishers when AKRUAL Editorial Board is performing the banning processes in these cases.